|

 the opposite -- closing your bet when the spread moves in your

-Example: In a soccer match between Liverpool and
+Example: In a game between Liverpool and Newcastle the

 spread for corners is 12-13, the index firm believes there will